gcallah/MiscWriting/Gorgias/gorgias.md

 If you are skeptical about our country plunging into yet another war, very frequently, people in favor of the war will accuse you of supporting whoever it is you don't want to fight: so anyone who was against intervening in Bosnia in the 1990s must have been pro-Milosevic, anyone against Obama's airstrikes in Syria pro-Assad, and anyone urging peace in Ukraine pro-Putin.
-But that tactic seems to be at least 2400 years old, since when Socrates criticizes Pericles, Callicles tells him, "The people who tell you that are pro-Spartans with cauliflower ears, Socrates."
+That tactic seems to be at least 2400 years old, since when Socrates criticizes Pericles, Callicles tells him, "The people who tell you that are pro-Spartans with cauliflower ears, Socrates."
 (The "cauliflower ears" is a reference to the Spartan's love of boxing.)